youyanggu/groupme_stats/README.md

 Getting Access Token
 --------------
-Log into GroupMe's <a href="https://dev.groupme.com">Developers</a> website and create a sample Application.
+In order to download GroupMe messages, you need an unique access token provided to you by GroupMe.
+To get this, log into GroupMe's <a href="https://dev.groupme.com" target="_blank">Developers</a> website and create a sample Application.
 You should then be given a 32-bit access token.

 Dependencies
 --------------
-You need to install Python's <a href="http://docs.python-requests.org/en/latest/">request</a>: ```pip install request```
+You need to install Python's <a href="http://docs.python-requests.org/en/latest/" target="_blank">request</a> library: ```pip install request```

 Instructions
 --------------
-1) Get your GroupMe Access Token using the instructions above
+1. Get your GroupMe Access Token using the instructions above.
-2) Run ```retrieve_msgs.py```, pass in your access token, and follow the command line interface to download your GroupMe messages to a CSV file.
+2. Run ```retrieve_msgs.py```, pass in your access token, and follow the command line interface to download your GroupMe messages to a CSV file.
-3) Run ```run_stats.py``` and pass in your CSV file to display some simple stats about your messages.
+3. Run ```run_stats.py``` and pass in your CSV file to display some simple stats about your messages.